 - 1) The Supplier shall generate and maintain Inspection and Test Records (e.g. in-process and/or final inspection and test records) providing objective evidence that the material was inspected and/or tested for all critical, special, major, and minor defect characteristics per the requirements of the specification(s) and drawing(s).
 Inspection and testing must be performed in accordance with specification and drawing requirements.
 Critical and Special characteristics require a minimum 100% inspection, and in some cases require inspection by Automated Acceptance Inspection Equipment (AAIE) see item specification for specific requirements.
-Major and Minor Defect Characteristics are to be inspected in accordance with the sample sizes stated in the specification. - 2) Inspection records are required to be submitted with product that has been screened at the supplier's facility. - 3) Inspection and Test Records shall contain the following minimum information: - a) Purchase Order (PO) Number - b) Lot Number and description of material, component part and/or subassembly
+Major and Minor Defect Characteristics are to be inspected in accordance with the sample sizes as called out in the specification. - 2) Inspection and Test Records shall contain the following minimum information: - a) Purchase Order (PO) Number - b) Lot Number and description of material, component part and/or subassembly - c) Description of each Characteristic inspected - d) Method of inspection.
+Include type if inspected by Acceptance Inspection Equipment (AIE) - e) Inspector performing inspection - f) Total quantity in the Lot/Shipment, quantity inspected, quantity accepted, quantity rejected and reason for rejection - g) Independent laboratory name and address (if applicable) - 3) Requirements to submit Inspection and Test Records (to Buyer): If QAP-07 is a requirement of this purchase order, inspection and test records are to be submitted to the Buyer with each shipment; otherwise, the Supplier is only required to retain the records. - 4) Retention of Inspection and Test Records (at Supplier's facility): - a) Retention of inspection and test records are required regardless of submission requirements. - b) Supplier must ensure that records are available for timely submission to, or auditing by the Buyer's representative or designee. - c) Records must be retained at Supplier location for a period of seven (7) years after final delivery of the procured items. - 5) Sample Size Determination / Application of MIL-STD-1916 (DoD Test Method Standard):